 10 Crazy Drugs You Don’t Know (And Don’t Want To)

 At school you’re taught that drugs can do some scary things.
-These effects can be blown out of proportion, and make it seem like a few tokes at a party can send you spiralling into addiction and a life of crime.
-The drugs listed below are worse than anything you were ever warned about.
+These effects can be blown out of proportion, and make it seem like a few tokes at a party can send you spiraling into addiction and a life of crime.
+The crazy drugs listed below are worse than anything you were ever warned about.

 Zolpidem, more commonly known as Ambien is a sleeping pill that was developed as an alternative to Valium.
 And most of the time, it works pretty well.
 You can take one, fall asleep, and then wake up in the morning without further incident.